 - Adapt to changing needs in their profession.

-- Being recognized as leaders in their organizations.
+- Be recognized as leaders in their organizations.

 Criterion 3: Student Outcomes

 Student outcomes describe what students are expected to know and be able to do by the time of graduation.
 These relate to the knowledge, skills, and behaviors that students acquire as they progress through the program.
 Programs must demonstrate that students attain the program outcomes.
 ABET has defined the following program outcomes: